Attractions information

 This tour is not designed for cruise ship passengers.
 Exclusive cruise ship tours are available from Klong Toey Port and Laem Chabang Port.

-Almost three hours at the Elephant Camp in Kanchanaburi Includes elephant handling and introduction to mahout training where you'll take your elephant to go bathing in the river, after that you can includes float down a river on a bamboo raft to appreciate the stunning River Kwai
+Nearly three hours at the elephant camp in Kanchanaburi, including elephant handling and an introduction to mahout training, where you'll take your elephant for a swim in the river, then float down the river on a bamboo raft to see the stunning River Kwai.

 Do you want your tailor-made tour?